ekenigs/typedec/docs/tNumber.md

     }
 }

-new TestClass(null); // TypeError: must be a number
+new TestClass(null); // TypeError: 0 must be a number

 const t: TestClass = new TestClass(100);

-t.foo = "foo"; // // TypeError: must be a number
+t.foo = "foo"; // TypeError: foo must be a number

 t.foo = 100;
 ```